What is Urban Sketching?

 Did you know I have an online course?

-When you’re ready…check out my course on travel sketching with ink and watercolour…I take you 3 individual projects step by step in realtime and teach you my sketching process.
+When you’re ready…check out my course on travel sketching with ink and watercolour…I take you through 3 individual projects (pictured below) step by step in real-time and teach you my sketching process.
 There are over 7 hours of lessons in this course designed to help you grow your confidence, embrace mistakes and create a quirky, bold travel illustration.